 Appeal against a penalty

-You can appeal against a penalty if you could not file your return by the deadline because of an unusual event that was either unforeseeable or beyond your control.
+You can appeal against a late filing penalty if you could not file your return by the deadline because of an unusual event that was either unforeseeable or beyond your control.
 HMRC will only accept a reasonable excuse for not meeting the deadline if this event stopped you from either:

 - filing the return yourself